developmentseed/project-seed/README.md

 pnpm type-check
 ```

+### Dependency Updates (Dependabot)

+This repository uses Dependabot to keep both the CLI and starter templates up-to-date:

+- `package.json` at the repository root is checked weekly.
+- Template manifests under `templates/` are checked monthly.
+- Updates are grouped to reduce PR noise.

+When Dependabot opens PRs:

+1. Run checks for the CLI (`pnpm lint`, `pnpm type-check`, `pnpm build`)
+2. Generate all combinations (`pnpm generate-all`) and spot-check installs for generated apps
+3. Merge patch/minor updates quickly; review majors with extra care

+Dependabot config lives at `.github/dependabot.yml`.

 ## Generated Projects

 Projects are generated in `generated/` directory.
 This directory is gitignored to prevent generated projects from being committed.